OPEC+ meets with little prospect of pumping more oil

 LONDON, June 30 (Reuters) - OPEC+ enters a second and final day of meetings on Thursday with sources saying the group is unlikely to decide imminently to pump more barrels to the market beyond August.

-At its last gathering in early June, OPEC+ decided to raise output each month by 648,000 barrels per day (bpd) in July and August, compared with a previous plan to add 432,000 bpd over three months.
+At its last gathering in early June, OPEC+ decided to increase output each month by 648,000 barrels per day (bpd) in July and August, up from a previous plan to add 432,000 bpd per month.

+"Confirmation of this is likely to be a mere formality today," Commerzbank analyst Carsten Fritsch wrote in a report.
+"What is more important is what will happen next."

-OPEC+ consists of the Organization of the Petroleum Exporting Countries and allies such as Russia.
+OPEC+ groups the Organization of the Petroleum Exporting Countries and allies such as Russia.

+Talks begin at 1100 GMT with a meeting of the advisory Joint Ministerial Monitoring Committee, followed by a full OPEC+ meeting.

-Washington welcomed the producers' decision in June that followed months of pressure from the West on OPEC+ to raise production to help lower oil prices.
+Washington welcomed the producers' decision in June which followed months of pressure from the West on OPEC+ to raise production to help lower oil prices.

 International prices LCOc1 hit their highest since the record levels of 2008 after the West imposed sanctions on Russia over its invasion of Ukraine begun on Feb.
 24, which Moscow calls "a special military operation".

-They have eased since this year's March peaks, but rose above $115 a barrel this week because of tight supply and concern OPEC has little ability to raise output.
+They have since eased but rose above $115 this week because of tight supply and concern that OPEC has little ability to raise output.
 O/R

-French President Emmanuel Macron told U.S. President Joe Biden this week he had been told that Saudi Arabia and the United Arab Emirates, considered the only OPEC members with significant spare capacity, can barely increase oil production.
+French President Emmanuel Macron told U.S. President Joe Biden this week he had been told that Saudi Arabia and the United Arab Emirates, considered the only OPEC members with significant spare capacity, can barely raise output.

 Biden will travel to the Middle East, including Saudi Arabia next month, and is widely expected to press Riyadh to raise production.

-At least five OPEC+ delegates said this week's meeting will focus on confirming August output policies and would not discuss September.
+At least five OPEC+ delegates said Thursday's meeting will focus on confirming August output policies and would not discuss September.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.